Jmete/youtube-dislikes/README.md

 Note: If you don't want to run the pipeline.
 You can use either the web app, or download the provided rf_clf.joblib.pkl classifier model and skip to the inference section below.

+## Quick Model Metrics
+Random Forest was our best model that displayed good performance while still being fairly balanced across multiple classes, although we do notice a sharp decrease in performance for neutral videos.

+<b>On our test set we scored<b>:
+Accuracy Score: 0.8223223223223223
+F1 scores: {'f1_weighted': 0.797295771380408, 'f1_macro': 0.5991905900408122, 'f1_micro': 0.8223223223223223}
+MCC: 0.5648954052150839

+<b>Note:</b> Our model was trained on english videos.
+While we do believe our model will still perform fairly well due to the impact of other features, we can't guarantee any accuracy metrics on non-english videos, especially due to current limitations in the sentiment analysis library used.
+We recognize this may introduce bias into the model, and hopefully can improve it in the future.

 ## How Do I Run The Pipeline?
  <b>We have developed a shell script to run our pipeline to download data, process it, and export a trained machine learning model that can be used to classify videos as negative, neutral, or positive</b>.
 The steps are as follows:
 1. Make sure you are in a linux / unix environment with a bash terminal.
 (Specifically Debian based distros)